 HTML File Paths

 In this artical, we will learn about HTML file paths in depth with the help of examples.
+Understanding the complexity. of HTML file paths is essential which you can learn through HTML certification.
 An HTML file path is the address of a specific file.
 HTML File paths are used to link external files like javascript, CSS, images, and other webpages in the HTML document.

 For example,